-- Free or Reduced Fares;
+Free or Reduced Fares;

-- Encourage employer subsidies of transit commuter tickets for employees (perhaps with government grants).
+Encourage employer subsidies of transit commuter tickets for employees (perhaps with government grants).
 Make transit passes tax-deductible to encourage workers and businesses to use public transport and make employee parking a taxable benefit.

-- Use existing auto infrastructure for transit expansion where possible.
+Use existing auto infrastructure for transit expansion where possible.
 Light rail could be established in expressway medians in metropolitan high-density corridors;

-There was a record number of electric vehicles sold in the U.S. in 2021 (under 607,600 light electric vehicles), 83 percent more than in 2018.
-6.7 million were sold worldwide.
-One challenge is that most consumers still view electric cars as more expensive than ones using fossil fuels.
+The number of electric cars on the road in the U.S. has increased much slower than other countries such China and those in Europe (e.g., Norway, Iceland, Sweden).
+There was a record number of electric vehicles sold in the U.S. in 2021 (about 607,600 light electric vehicles), 83% more than in 2018.
+Six million seven hundred thousand were sold worldwide.
+One challenge is that most consumers still view electric cars as more expensive than those using fossil fuels.

 Electric vehicles in the U.S. are not a new phenomenon.
-They had a sizeable market share (1/3) in 1900 in the industry’s infancy, with the rest being steam and gasoline.
+They had a sizeable market share (1/3) in 1900 during the industry’s infancy, with the rest being steam and gasoline.
 Gas won out, driven by the public’s desire for longer-range vehicles; electric starters replacing hand-cranks; lower gasoline prices; and assembly line mass production.
 By 1935, electric vehicles largely disappeared in the U.S.

-Carbon Brief notes that across Europe, EVs contribute considerably lower emissions over their lifetime than conventional (internal combustion engine) vehicles.
+Carbon Brief notes that across Europe, EVs contribute considerably lower emissions over their lifetime than conventional internal combustion engine vehicles.
 But in countries with coal-intensive electricity generation, the benefits of EVs are smaller, with lifetime emissions similar to the most efficient conventional vehicles – such as hybrid-electric models.
 This will improve as we move towards 100% renewable electricity.
-There are also large uncertainties around the emissions associated with electric vehicle battery production, with different studies producing widely differing numbers.
+There are also large uncertainties around the emissions associated with electric vehicle battery production, with different studies producing widely differing results.
 As battery prices fall and vehicle manufacturers start including larger batteries with longer driving ranges, battery production emissions are expected to have a larger impact on the climate benefits of electric vehicles.

 Around half of the emissions from battery production come from the electricity used in manufacturing and assembling the batteries.
 Producing batteries in regions with relatively low-carbon electricity or in factories powered by renewable energy, as will be the case for the batteries used in the Tesla Model 3, can substantially reduce battery emissions.

-Car free Cities and Congestion Pricing
+Car-free Cities and Congestion Pricing

 Paris has announced a ban on most cars driving through the city that will take effect in 2024, especially in major tourist areas.
 A main objective is to eliminate transit traffic, vehicles that pass through the area without stopping.
 The goal is to reduce traffic in the heart of Paris by at least half.

-“A car free city is a population center that relies primarily on public transport, walking, or cycling for transport within the urban area.
+According to Wikipedia, “A car free city is a population center that relies primarily on public transport, walking, or cycling for transport within the urban area.
 Districts where motorized vehicles are prohibited are referred to as car free zones.
 Car free city models have gained traction due to current issues with congestion and infrastructure and proposed environmental and quality of life benefits.
 Currently in Asia, Europe and Africa, many cities continued to have car free areas due to inception before the origin of the automobile.
 Many developing cities in Asia are currently using the proposed model to modernize its infrastructure.”

-- Place a moratorium on highway widening, appropriating funds instead for mass transit and facilities for pedestrians and bicyclists.
+Place a moratorium on highway widening, appropriating funds instead for mass transit and facilities for pedestrians and bicyclists.

-- Mandate HOV (High Occupancy Vehicle) lanes on freeways, and lower tolls for carpools.
+Mandate HOV (High Occupancy Vehicle) lanes on freeways, and lower tolls for carpools.

-- Discourage unnecessary auto use by eliminating free parking in non-residential areas well served by mass transit and establish preferential parking rates for HOV.
+Discourage unnecessary auto use by eliminating free parking in non-residential areas well served by mass transit and establish preferential parking rates for HOV.

-- Increase Corporate Average Fuel Economy (CAFE) standards to levels which truly challenge automakers to improve the state of the art, using the fuel economy performance of vehicles worldwide for reference.
-Eliminate the distinction between cars and light trucks (e.g., the E85 loophole and the 8500-pound exemption).
+Increase Corporate Average Fuel Economy (CAFE) standards to levels which truly challenge automakers to improve the state of the art, using the fuel economy performance of vehicles worldwide for reference.
+Eliminate the distinction between cars and light trucks (e.g., the E85 loophole and the 8,500-pound exemption).

-- Enact a fuel-economy-based sales tax that creates a significant incentive for people to select more efficient vehicles, and for automakers to make them available in the U.S.
+Enact a fuel-economy-based sales tax that creates a significant incentive for people to select more efficient vehicles, and for automakers to make them available in the U.S.

 Lead by example, using government procurement to put more high-efficiency and alternative-fuel vehicles into service.

-- Electrify truck stops, freight terminals and loading docks.
+Electrify truck stops, freight terminals and loading docks.
 Enact and enforce anti-idling regulations.
-Idling engines consume nearly a billion gallons of gasoline and Diesel fuel and emit ten million tons of carbon dioxide annually (2007 data).
+Idling engines consume nearly a billion gallons of gasoline and diesel fuel and emit ten million tons of carbon dioxide annually (2007 data).

-Encourage carpooling programs, telecommuting, and other creative solutions to reduce commuter traffic congestion
+Encourage carpooling programs, telecommuting, and other creative solutions to reduce commuter traffic congestion.

 – Walking and disabled access.

-– Public transport (trains, light rail/trams, buses, and ferries) and rail and water-born freight
+– Public transport (trains, light rail/trams, buses, and ferries) and rail and water-born freight.

 – Light goods vehicles, taxis and low powered motorcycles.